virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 one of the characters ' ', 'C', 'D', 'E', 'M', or 'S'.
 This would be very inconvenient in the interpreter, since if you're like me you'd always be forgetting to start each line with a space, so the treatment of column 1 is somewhat different.
-If a line begins with "C " or "D " it is still treated as a comment or a compiler directive, just as in pure HAL/S.  However, E/M/S (exponent/main/subscript) lines are not allowed at all; which frankly is no loss, since they're more useful as an output format than as an input format.

-Thus in general, the interpreter will accept any lines other that full-line comments or compiler directives as regular HAL/S source code, and will automatically prepend a single space to them before compiling them.
-If you want to enter code like "C = 1;" or "D = C + 5", which the interpreter will confuse with full-line comments or compiler directives, I'm afraid you'll have to be careful to put a space in front of them yourself, rather than beginning them in column 1.
+In fact, the interpreter always just automatically prefixes each line you enter with a space, so column 1 is always empty.
+There's one exception that, in that the interpreter recognizes compiler directives of the form

+	D IMPORT TEMPLATE ...

+and does not doctor those lines in any way.
+However, there's no allowance for full-line comments, E/M/S (exponent/main/subscript) constructs, or other compiler directives.

-Moreover, in addition to HAL/S code, you can also input commands for the interpreter itself, such as "HELP" to get a list of the commands recognized by the interpreter.
+On the other hand, in addition to HAL/S code, you can also input commands for the interpreter itself, such as "HELP" to get a list of the commands recognized by the interpreter.
 In fact, if you do that, you might see something like this: